 Civil forfeiture engagement

-Key stakeholders can share their view on civil forfeiture in Alberta.
+Key stakeholders shared their views on civil forfeiture in Alberta.

 Overview

-We are seeking feedback from stakeholders to help make civil forfeiture more effective while ensuring due process for property owners.
+We gathered feedback from stakeholders to help make civil forfeiture more effective while ensuring due process for property owners.

 Civil forfeiture is a legal process that allows Alberta’s government to pursue and forfeit property that is derived from or used to carry out illegal activity.
 It helps suppress criminal networks and makes Alberta communities safer by forfeiting criminal property such as cash, vehicles and buildings.
 Civil forfeiture is available whether criminal charges are laid or not.